 Cabrini First Hill Apartments provides independent living for low-income seniors in Seattle, Washington.
-Located in a commercial district, the building is on the corner of a compact 1/4-block urban infill site that the current owners have had since the early 19th century.
+Located in a commercial district, the building is on the corner of a compact 1/4 block urban infill site the current owners have had since the early 19th century.

-On a street mixed with historic structures and contemporary buildings, Cabrini provides pedestrian-level interest, ground-level retail space with five levels of apartments above.
+On a street mixed with historic structures and contemporary buildings, Cabrini provides pedestrian level interest ground level retail space with five levels of apartments are above.
 The apartments are efficiently sized with high ceilings and large windows.
 Large common areas such as the building lobby, community room, and an upper level courtyard promote social interaction among the residents of the building.
 Major bus lines are available outside the front door, car parking is available underground, and bicycle parking is provided within the building.

 Cabrini Apartments is built to the criteria of the Seattle City Light BuiltSmart program and designed to meet the Master Builders Association BuiltGreen 3-Star sustainable design program level.
 Promoting energy efficiency and the management of resources, the sustainable strategies were developed at an early stage with the owners, the public, and a multi-disciplinary team of professionals.

-Energy efficiency was achieved with a well-insulated building envelope and vinyl-framed double-glazed low-E windows.
-Also, to provide tenant comfort throughout the year, the windows are operable.
+Energy efficiency was achieved with a well-insulated building envelope and vinyl-framed double-glazed low E windows.
+Also, to provide tenant comfort throughtout the year, the windows are operable.

-The management of water, construction material, and waste required thoughtful planning.
+The management of water, constuction material and waste required thoughtful planning.
 The Seattle environment accommodated a wide selection of drought resistant and shade tolerant planting for the landscaped courtyard.
 Water was further conserved with high efficiency drip irrigation for all the landscaping.

 The Seattle setting also enabled the builders to use locally available brick, concrete, and wood framing.
 Selection of other building materials focused on those with recycled content including the concrete, carpet padding, engineered lumber, and metal framing.
 Construction waste was recycled with approximately 90% of waste materials diverted from landfills.